 Many venues offer steep discounts during their off-season.
 What about renting a large beach house in January?
 Or a ski villa in June?

-You’ll still find plenty of things to see and do during the off-season, and the prices and the crowds will be lower.
+You’ll still find plenty of things to see and do during the off-season, and the prices will be lower and the crowds smaller.
 Another way to grab some low-cost deals is to book your reunion during the week rather than on the weekend.

 Airlines and hotels typically have group rates that allow you considerable savings.
 However, not all online booking sites post a group rate, so make sure you call the hotel manager or airline directly and ask about one — the savings may be worth it.